 - 75% coverage for Special Authorization drugs.

-- Maximum $500 coverage per calendar year for each of the following: massage therapist, physiotherapist/athletic therapist, naturopath, acupuncture, chiropractor, audiologist, dietician, podiatrist/chiropodist, occupational therapist, osteopath and speech therapist.
+- 80% coverage to a maximum of $500 per calendar year for each of the following: massage therapist, physiotherapist/athletic therapist, naturopath, acupuncture, chiropractor, audiologist, dietitian, podiatrist/chiropodist, occupational therapist, osteopath and speech therapist.

-- Maximum $700 coverage per calendar year for psychologist/social worker.
+- 90% coverage to a maximum of $2,500 per calendar year for psychologist/social worker.

 - Eye exam – Maximum $125 every 12 months for dependent children under age 21.